lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-30</b>.
 Using search structure (containing points) to find cells. (a) Points are associated with appropriate bucket.
 Point p is used to index into bucket, and closest point(s) pi is found.
 Cells using pi are evaluated for the cell containing p. (b) Sometimes closest points pi are not used by cells containing p. </figcaption>
 </figure>

 Inserting points into a search structure is easier because points can be uniquely placed into a bucket.
 Inserting points also allows us to search for both points and cells.
-Cells can be found by using p to index into the appropriate bucket.
-The closest point(s) pi to p are then located.
-Using the topological adjacency operator to retrieve the cells using points pi, we can then search these cells for the cell containing p.
-This procedure must be used with caution, however, since the closest points may not be used by the cells containing p (**Figure 8-30**).
+Cells can be found by using $p$ to index into the appropriate bucket.
+The closest point(s) $p_i$ to $p$ are then located.
+Using the topological adjacency operator to retrieve the cells using points pi, we can then search these cells for the cell containing $p$.
+This procedure must be used with caution, however, since the closest points may not be used by the cells containing $p$ (**Figure 8-30**).

 ## 8.8 Cell / Line Intersection